kuutamolabs/kld/README.md

-Our mission is to enable everyone to deploy and run resilient, secure and performant protocol infrastructure
+Our mission is to enable everyone to deploy and run resilient, secure and performant protocol infrastructure.

 kuutamo is an open, turn-key, end-to-end solution for running best-in-class self-hosted nodes, anywhere.